 Robust, high-quality clinical trials can take years to lead to results.
 To help address this, researchers have been devising methods to speed up the clinical trial process to accelerate the development and progression of potential treatments.
-This hour-long webinar will focus on multi-arm, multi-stage (MAMS) clinical trial platforms and how researchers are using these to test multiple therapies simultaneously.
+This hour-long webinar focusses on multi-arm, multi-stage (MAMS) clinical trial platforms and how researchers are using these to test multiple therapies simultaneously.

 Details